-Troubleshooting Guide - Time-Domain Reflectometer (TDR) Substrate Sensors
+Troubleshooting Guide - Acclima Substrate Sensors

-TDR Probes emit a wavelength into the substrate, then compare the emitted wave to what is reflected back in order to calculate the water content and EC of a given substrate.
+Acclima Probes emit a wavelength into the substrate, then compare the emitted wave to what is reflected back in order to calculate the water content and EC of a given substrate.
 Appropriate substrate placement and common issues seen with substrate probes are listed below as well as steps one can take to isolate and resolve them:

-TDR Substrate Placement
+Acclima Substrate Placement

 For Rockwool cubes and slabs, appropriate placement is 1” from the bottom of the substrate.
 If one is using a rockwool slab, one would want to place the substrate probe equidistant between two plants within that slab.